Best Ballpark of 2016 – Progressive Field

 Posted by Kurt Smith

-Progressive Field may not be the best ballpark in MLB, but it was the best ballpark of 2016 in terms of improvements.
+Progressive Field may not be the best ballpark in MLB, but it was the best of 2016 in terms of improvements.
 I’m not sure how much of this post will apply now (like affordability), but it’s still worth the trip.

 When Jacobs Field was new in the mid-1990s and featured a suddenly competitive Indians team, it was the hottest ticket in baseball.
 Indeed, the venue experienced 455 straight sellouts back then, a string of almost eight straight seasons with no empty seats.

 Nowadays that is hard to imagine.
-The Indians are near the bottom in baseball attendance these days, even with a fairly competitive team.
+The Indians are near the bottom in baseball attendance as this is being written, even with a fairly competitive team.
 Only the Rays draw fewer fans.

 Part of the reason for this may be the difficulties of traffic in an area with lots of construction.
 I don’t know how else to explain it; the team is reasonably good, the prices are reasonable right now and the ballpark has been greatly improved since last year.
 The Indians have added party areas, shuttles and a greatly improved Cleveland-themed menu.

-Here are a few reasons why you should put Cleveland on your list of ballparks to see this year.
+Here are a few reasons why you should put Cleveland on your list of ballparks to see this year (or any year!).

 Best Ballpark of 2016, Reason #1: Affordability.
 Tickets are easy and cheap; a very good seat at the Prog can be had for a fraction of the price of the same seat at Yankee Stadium or Fenway Park.
 That’s the plus of a team that struggles at the gate.
 If you can stand Cleveland weather in April especially (remember that club seats offer an out from the elements), you can get into the ballpark for a great price.